Going back to the office means giving up lucrative WFH side hustles for many employees

 Shortly after the pandemic began in early 2020, Jeane, a New Yorker now living in Bermuda, started a food business.
 The 54-year-old civil servant, who didn’t want her last name used out of fear of repercussions at work, had always loved to cook and bake and decided to use her extra time—an hour-long roundtrip to her office, plus spare minutes during the 9-to-5 workday—to sell her baked goods to a local caterer.

-Jeanne estimates she was spending 10 hours a week at the peak, plus baking time, which required no exertion from her beyond opening and closing her GE oven and then checking on the pastries’ progress.
+Jeane estimates she was spending 10 hours a week at the peak, plus baking time, which required no exertion from her beyond opening and closing her GE oven and then checking on the pastries’ progress.

 That ended in May when Jeane’s bosses recalled everyone to the office.
 The baking side hustle translated into as much as $500 per month for the household she shares with her husband, 11-year-old son, and 2 cats.